HillidatulIlmi/EDA-and-Machine-Learning-Default-of-Credit-Card-Clients/README.md

 Supervised learning is good at classification and regression problems, such as determining what category a news article belongs to or predicting the volume of sales for a given future date.
 In supervised learning, the aim is to make sense of data within the context of a specific question.

+Default is the failure to make required interest or principal repayments on a debt, whether that debt is a loan or a security.
+Individuals, businesses, and even countries can default on their debt obligations

 ## Process Concept Completion
 Supervised learning (SL) is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.
 It infers a function from labeled training data consisting of a set of training examples.